 She did support fracking.

-She admits they can't vet all refugees and then you've got this whole media conspiracy where literally Univision, MBC, ABC, MSNBC, CNN and and basically the New York Times and Washington Post and Boston Globe and everybody else, I mean, is in her corner.
+And then you've got this whole media conspiracy where literally Univision, NBC, ABC, MSNBC, CNN, and basically the New York Times and Washington Post and Boston Globe and everybody else is in her corner.

 How much can they possibly absorb here?

-I think average person when they see it, they're discounting it.
+I think the average person, when they see it, they're discounting it.

-The the media's lost a ton of credibility.
+The media has lost a ton of credibility.

-And uh uh you know, his supporters are basically going right through it.
+And his supporters are basically going right through it.

-And uh and as you've had you've had Newt Gingrich on your show where he says it's gonna be Trump and his social media efforts where he can get out directly to the voters versus the mainstream media bias trying to convince us that this that we've seen or heard something we don't believe.
+And as you've had Newt Gingrich on your show where he says it's going to be Trump and his social media efforts where he can get out directly to the voters versus the mainstream media bias trying to convince us that we've seen or heard something we don't believe.

 Yeah, I am.